reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/2 - Values.md

 I.e. one need not appeal to the "negative intrinsic value" of killing.

 The "all else being equal" clause can be read as "unless the action conflicts with another goal with overriding value."
-As argued in Chapter 1,this conception fof a goal is mistaken.
+As argued in Chapter 1, this conception of a goal is mistaken.
 Accepting something as a goal does not just involve attaching positive value to its accomplishment.
 We also give it a particular status in our lives, such as a long-term career objective or whim, etc.
 The intentions that constitute adopting the goal specify the contexts where the goal is to be pursued.